sandrina-p/workshop-js-testing/README.md

   solutions/   # The final solutions for each challenge
 ```

 In each exercise you'll find the lucky clover emoji 🍀 to guide you.
-I don't expected you to complete the entire code challenge on time.
-The goal is to introduce you to new things, **make you think about it and ask me questions** as we go through the content.
+I don't expect you to complete the entire code challenge on time.
+The goal is to introduce you to new things, **to make you think about them and ask me questions** as we go through the content.

 Here's a learning tip: **Check the solutions only as a last resource.** If you take a peek at the solution before even trying, you'll be sabotaging your own learning.
 It's okay to struggle while you solve the exercise.
-It's part of the learning proccess. :)
+It's part of the learning process. :)

-After each exercise we'll go through the solution together and clarify any question that might appear on the way.
+After each exercise we'll go through the solution together and clarify any questions that might appear on the way.

 <!--
 ## Workshop Feedback